Transience and multifractal analysis: Introduction

 We prove that the conditional variational principle for quotients of Birkhoff averages holds under certain assumptions when restricted to the recurrent set.
-Moreover, we exhibit a map for which the Birkhoff spectrum, $b(\alpha)$, is discontinuous.
+Moreover, we exhibit a map for which the Birkhoff spectrum $b(\alpha)$ is discontinuous.
 In this example the mechanism producing the discontinuity is \emph{transience}.
 Note that the Birkhoff spectrum for this map does not satisfy the conditional variational principle for certain H\"older potentials.
-We stress that while recently \cite{ij2} examples of discontinuous Birkhoff spectra were found in the non-uniformly hyperbolic setting, the situation we treat here is of a completely different nature.
-The study of transience in dynamical systems has attracted some attention recently and its implications in thermodynamic formalism has been explored (see \cite{Cyr11,CS,it,sa2}).
-In this note we study some of the consequences that transience has in dimension theory.
-Of particular interest is Proposition \ref{prop:lyap} where we exhibit a map having discontinuous Lyapunov spectrum.
-This particular case of Birkhoff spectrum has been thoroughly studied over the last years in a wide range of contexts.
-This is the first such example, as far as we are aware, that is discontinuous.
+We stress that while recently in \cite{ij2} examples of discontinuous Birkhoff spectra were found in the non-uniformly hyperbolic setting, the situation we treat here is of a completely different nature.